-Breakfast in Italy is the cheapest meal of the day, since it’s only a coffee and a pastry (assuming you’re not getting a bigger meal included with your hotel or hostel stay) – €2-3 for breakfast is common.
-A pasta dish can range from €7-12 depending on what’s in it and where you are, and a main course (typically meat) can range from €9-18.
+Breakfast in Italy is the cheapest meal of the day since it’s only a coffee and a pastry (assuming you’re not getting a bigger meal included with your hotel or hostel stay) – €2-3 for breakfast is common.
+A pasta dish can range from €7-12 depending on what’s in it and where you are, and the main course (typically meat) can range from €9-18.
 Gelato tends to cost €1-2 per scoop, and a pick-me-up shot of espresso mid-afternoon will usually set you back €1-1.50 (you’ll pay more for coffee if you sit down at a table, so to save money drink your coffee standing up at the bar).

 Note that many Italian restaurants include a cover charge of €1-3 per person – it’s clearly noted on the menus and on the bill – and that most Italians don’t tip more than €1-2 at a sit-down restaurant.
 If you’re really splurging on a meal or the waitstaff has been particularly outstanding, you can leave a bit more – but don’t feel like you need to calculate some 15-20% tip for each meal.
-Also pay attention before you go into a restaurant to see whether or not they accept credit cards – not all of them do.
+Also, pay attention before you go into a restaurant to see whether or not they accept credit cards – not all of them do.

 >> Further reading: Italian Food 101, Different Kinds of Restaurants in Italy, Tipping in Italy, How to Shop in Italian Food Markets, How to Order Gelato in Italy, Italian Coffee 101, Menu Tips for Italy

 Attractions & Activities